Long Grounded Thoughts: Synthesizing Visual Problems and Reasoning Chains at Scale: Method

 \subsection{Synthesizing Reasoning Traces}

-To generate long CoTs familiar to the VLM, we follow the strategy presented in LPT~\citep{liu2025prorlprolongedreinforcementlearning}.
-Specifically, we prompt a VLM $\VLM$ with the image and its corresponding MCQ to produce a rationale ($\stepthought_1$) and final prediction ($\answer_1$), denoted as $(\stepthought_1, \answer_1) := \VLM(\image, \question)$.
-Sampling from a VLM ensures that the synthesized CoTs remain within distribution, as in LPT~\citep{liao2025longperceptualthoughts}, which we find crucial for downstream performance.
-Specifically, we find naively sampling from $\RLLM$ often produces CoTs that deviate significantly from those of the VLM, which we experimentally observed significantly degrades downstream performance during fine-tuning.
-Thus, we adopt the \textit{thought-expansion} mechanism from LPT, guiding $\RLLM$ to extend \textit{rather than rewrite} the VLM’s rationale.
-Formally, we structure the prompt as:
+We synthesize long CoTs, using the two stage expansion strategy presented in LPT~\citep{liao2025longperceptualthoughts}.
+We prompt a VLM $\VLM$ with the image and its corresponding MCQ to produce a rationale ($\stepthought_1$) and final prediction ($\answer_1$), denoted as $(\stepthought_1, \answer_1) := \VLM(\image, \question)$.
+Then, we structure a prompt as:

 and ask $\RLLM$ to continue the thought, producing $(\stepthought_2, \answer_2)$, here $\oplus$ denotes concatenation.
-This preconditioning allows the reasoning LLM to expand familiar traces while injecting richer, non-linear problem-solving strategies.
-Figure~\ref{fig:cogitive} analyzes cognitive behaviors in our reasoning traces, highlighting notable non-linear patterns in our data, especially in hardened MCQs from stage 2.
+Figure~\ref{fig:cogitive} analyzes cognitive behaviors in our reasoning traces, highlighting notable non-linear patterns in our data, especially in hardened MCQs from stage 2. \rebuttal{We emphasize the caption is never seen for the training model or during inference.
+The caption is used only by the reasoning LLM during the expansion as the LLM cannot "see". }

+\textbf{Do we need expanded long CoTs?} Yes.
+We ablated the long CoT expansion strategy on 750K examples (Table~\ref{tab:cot_ablation}).
+Surprisingly, training on simplified `Short CoT` distilled only from VLM traces degrades performance below even `No CoT` (direct answers), likely due to negative transfer from low-fidelity reasoning.
+Only `Long CoT' traces obtained by sampling from the VLM and expanded with complex cognitive behaviors via the reasoning LLM yields consistent gains, validating the necessity of the expansion.

 \textbf{Scaling challenge.} At larger scales, we observed that $\RLLM$ frequently referenced the provided image description explicitly (e.g., “the image description says,…”), rather than producing an expansion as if grounded in the visual input.
-LPT handled this with aggressive filtering.
-At scale, filtering ratios quickly became a bottleneck, reducing throughput.
 To overcome this, we introduce a guided decoding mechanism on the sampling algorithm that uses regular expressions (regex) to constrain generations.
 This substantially improves distillation efficiency and utilization at scale.